paulwizviz/learn-timeseries/docs/influxDB.md

 ## Working Examples

 * V2
-    * [Example 1](../cmd/influx/ex1/main.go) - This example demonstrates example of writing to Influx DB
+    * [Example 1](../cmd/influx/ex1/main.go) - This example demonstrates example of writing to influxDB using write points and write blocking operations.

 ## References